kiiiiirby/clipboard2ical/README.md

 Makes use of the [iCalendar](https://pypi.org/project/icalendar/) to create iCalendar events and [Pyperclip](https://pypi.org/project/pyperclip/) to collect clipboard input.

 ## Example:
-This is an example of a timetable format found on SIMConnect which is the only supported format.
+This is an example of a timetable format found on SIMConnect.

 **CSIT 115 - Data Management & Security**
 | Class Nbr | Section | Component | Days & Times | Room | Start/End Date |